Shermy: Movies and television specials

 Shermy is seen several times in The Charlie Brown and Snoopy Show and mentioned by name in Episode 13 from television (as seen on the "Go Snoopy Go!"
 DVD).
 Interestingly enough, despite being one of Charlie Brown's best friends, he was largely only seen hanging out or even interacting with Charlie Brown in It Was a Short Summer, Charlie Brown (although he is somewhat nicer than everyone else when he is quitting the baseball team in Charlie Brown's All-Stars, where he says, "Sorry, Charlie Brown, but I guess I'll quit too, I'm the kind who needs to win now and then.
 With you it's different.
 I think you get sort of a neurotic pleasure out of losing all the time," but that technically does not count) in which he tells Charlie Brown about the canoe race and tells him he only got a few feet from the dock, and then Charlie Brown talks to him at the boys' camp while they wonder who can beat the girls' camp in a challenge.

 In the 2008 Peanuts Motion Comics videos, Shermy appears in a couple episodes, without dialogue, as well as WildBrain's Peanuts animations.

 Shermy returned to the animated specials in the 2011 Direct-to-DVD Happiness Is A Warm Blanket, Charlie Brown, which includes a scene based on the very first Peanuts strip, where Shermy notes how much he hates Charlie Brown to Patty.
-He also plays a supporting role in the 2015 computer-animated film The Peanuts Movie, where his last name is revealed to be Plepler.
+He also plays a supporting role in the 2015 animated film The Peanuts Movie, where his last name is revealed to be Plepler.
 It is shown in the same movie that he has a younger sister, and there was no mention of one in the strips or TV specials.